-5.7.9.3.
+5.7.9.4.
 Preparation time

-For each round, the competitors receive at least 5 minutes preparation time.
-This preparation time should ideally start 3 minutes before the end of the working time of the previous group (or at the beginning of the last attempt in the task "all-up-last-down" of the previous group), in order to save time.
+For each round, the competitors receive at least 5 minutes of preparation time.
+This preparation time should ideally start 3 minutes before the end of the working time of the previous group (or at the beginning of the last flight attempt in Task C (All up) of the previous group), in order to save time.